jborza/jborza.github.io/_posts/2020-06-20-m5stick-watch.md

 M5.Lcd.setTextDatum(TC_DATUM);
 M5.Lcd.drawString(buffer, CENTER, 16);
 ```
-## Adding some features
+## Adjusting brightness and button logic

 Maybe we want to adjust the brightness.
 The [documentation] (https://github.com/m5stack/m5-docs/blob/master/docs/en/api/axp192_m5stickc.md) for the AXP192 power management module mentions a function `void ScreenBreath(uint8_t brightness);` with a range between 7 to 12.

-Let's toggle brightness levels between a low, medium, high on a button press.
+Let's toggle brightness levels between a low, medium, high on a button press with a series of conditionals:

-The [button documentation](https://github.com/m5stack/m5-docs/blob/master/docs/en/api/button.md) includes multiple helper function for determining the button state, the simplest one being `uint8_t wasPressed()`, which returns 1 only once each time the button is pressed.

-We need to update the button states with `M5.update();` and then poll the button A (the big button for `wasPressed`).
-It also means we should call the `loop()` function more often, as we'll lose the button presses if it sleeps for an entire second.

-We can wrap the entire brightness update functionality into a series of if statements:

 ```c
 #define BRIGHTNESS_LOW 8